AlonKellner/alonkellner.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an experienced Software Engineer & Data Scientist, an 8200 alumnus and a continuous self-builder.
-I strive to become an Influencial Community Figure and an Autodidact Academic.
+I strive to become an Influential Community Figure and an Autodidact Academic.

 This is my portfolio, it displays multiple aspects of myself, from a [CV](cv) and [a professional blog](blog), through [publications](publications) and [projects](projects), to [educational content](teaching) and [a creative outlet](drawer).